top of page

 Inclusive spaces where individuals share unique narratives, fostering empathy, understanding, and connection.

-Eleyan Sawaft
+Eleyan Sawafta

 Part of Unbounded Stories: Stories That Heal Us, this conversation shares reflections from Palestine, connecting lived experiences with Canadian communities.